 After making it back from the lakes in one piece, our next stop was the International Mountain Museum.
-Recommended by guide we had met while trekking, the museum was very interesting, especially having experienced a lot of the places and cultures first hand.
+Recommended by a guide we had met while trekking, the museum was very interesting, especially having experienced a lot of the places and cultures first hand.
 The museum covered the different people, the geography, the flora and fauna of the Himalayas.
-It also told the amazing first hand accounts of the people and teams who summited the eight Himalayan peaks above 8,000 meters.
+It also told the amazing first-hand accounts of the people and teams who summited the eight Himalayan peaks above 8,000 metres.

-Coming back into Pokhara we made a stop at the ghorka museum, located next to the Seti Gorge at the northern end of Pokhara.
+Coming back into Pokhara we made a stop at the Ghorka museum, located next to the Seti Gorge at the northern end of Pokhara.
 The Ghorka are a brigade of the British army who are all Nepali people.
-The museum told the history and accomplishments of the Ghorka soldiers and was an unexpected but interesting stop, The Nepalis are very proud of the Ghorka tradition, so much so, they have a decent local beer, Ghorka.
+The museum told the history and accomplishments of the Ghorka soldiers and was an unexpected but interesting stop.
+The Nepalis are very proud of the Ghorka tradition, so much so, they even have a decent local beer called Ghorka.

 With an hour left before we had to return our bike, we went to the Annapurna Conservation Area Project (ACAP) office to get our permits for our upcoming trek to the Annapurna Base Camp via Poon Hill.
 After seeing the mountains looking so spectacular at sunrise, it was exciting now, permit in hand, to know that we were going to be getting to see the Annapurna Massif a whole lot closer up.